-In addition to my physical tribulations, I still felt like a complete novice on deck.
+Adding to the physical stress, I still felt like a complete novice on deck.
 The experience I had gained from the first day of sailing did little to prepare me for the second.
-The jangada’s motion on a beam reach was very different from beating.
+The jangada’s motion on a beam reach was very different from beating against the wind.
 Running a course parallel to the waves, it was less about slap, slap, slapping and more about roll, roll, ro-ohh-olling.
-And the slaps, when they came, were much more ominous: sneaking up from behind our backs, smacking our exposed bottom like a steel wrecking ball, causing the hull to lurch way over and shudder from stem to stern.
+There still were slaps, and when they came they were much more ominous: sneaking up from behind our backs, smacking our exposed bottom like a steel wrecking ball, causing the hull to lurch way over and shudder from stem to stern.

-Whenever this happened, Ze and João reflexively sprang out on their lines to counter the heeling deck, then hauled themselves in as the wave swept under.
+Whenever this happened Ze and João reflexively sprang out on their lines to counter the heeling deck, then hauled themselves in as the wave swept under.
 If they ever got tired of performing these calisthenics, they didn’t show it.
 Especially João who was always in motion, dipping and diving, bouncing and jiving.
-It was clearly the thing that made him most happy.
+It was clearly the thing that made him happiest.

 The jangada’s rolling for the most part was very rhythmic: more wind at the wave top heeled us over, less wind in the trough brought us back.
 Up and down our rail went, in and out we swayed.

 At first I didn’t get it — I held myself tensely and my timing was off.
-Either I over anticipated the wave and leaned out too quickly, nearly slipping off the deck, or I waited too long and was rudely pitched forward.
+Either I over-anticipated the wave and leaned out too quickly, nearly slipping off the deck, or I waited too long and was rudely pitched forward.
 The effort sucked up a tremendous amount of energy, most of it spent just trying to recover.
-With time, though, I began to relax and feel the motion of the hull.
-I became more in tune with the waves, more at ease on deck.
+With time, though, I gained a better feeling for the motion of the hull and I began to relax.
 Only then could I leave my physical discomfort behind and take a good look around.
 Only then could I appreciate where I was and what I was moving through.